 In 2018, SSHA sold Barton Hollies and the funds received were used to enhance the accommodation at Baverstock House.

-Members of SI Southport may individually hold one share each and are, therefore, invited to attend the SSHA Annual General Meeting each year.
+Members of SI Southport may individually hold one share each in SSHA and are invited to attend the SSHA Annual General Meeting each year.

-If you wish to find out more about SSHA, please speak to either the Chairman or a committee member.
+If you wish to find out more about SSHA, please contact the club via the contact form.